dougle/Remote-Desktop-Background-Sync/README.markdown

 Use it for:
 * Any image with a URL that changes over time....
-* Any of the images from the amazing [lastfm.dontdrinkandroot.net](http://lastfm.dontdrinkandroot.net) (please donate to them, they do awesome work)
+* Any of the images from the amazing [lastfm.dontdrinkandroot.net](http://lastfm.dontdrinkandroot.net) (please donate to shoxrocks, he does awesome work)
 * Yahoo weather images for your area etc

 Usage